emonTH Temperature & Humidity Node

 - 1yr+ battery life (2 x AA not included)

 - Up to 4x emonTH can communicate to a single emonPi*

 - Internal temperature & humidity + optional external probe

 - Optional pulse sensor input

 * More than 4x emonTH units can be connected to a single emonPi / emonBase with manual change of RF nodeID.
-This can be done in the factory, please leave note with your online store order.
+This can be done via serial node ID config

 2. Install Additional Sensors

-Internal temperature and humidity sensor is pre-installed in the emonTH, additional external sensors can be connected if required:
+An internal temperature and humidity sensor is built in to the emonTH, additional external sensors can be connected if required:

-- External DS18B20 can be wired into terminal block see Hardware Wiki Section
+- External DS18B20 can be wired into a terminal block see Hardware Wiki Section

-- Optical Pulse Counting Sensor can be wired into terminal block see Hardware Wiki Section
+- Optical Pulse Counting Sensor can be wired into a terminal block see Hardware Wiki Section

 Only one external DS18B20 sensor can be connected to an emonTH with standard firmare.
 If more than one DS18B20 is required see emonTH alternative firmware.